enoch-ng/MUDBot/README.md

-# MUDBot, a Discord bot that assists in playing MUD games through DMs
+# MUDBot, a Discord bot that assists in playing MUD games

 To run MUDBot, you will need discord.py.
 You can install it through: